My Dinner

 Cook in a saucepan

-• In a large saucepan (at least 5 lr) melt the butter and fry the onions until translucent.
+• In a large pot or Dutch oven (at least 5 quarts), melt the butter over medium heat.
+Add the onions and sauté until they're soft and translucent, about 5-7minutes.

 • Prepare the beer goulash and follow the instructions for beer goulash in a saucepan until step 4.